-Sacrifice, exile: how Filipina Hidilyn Diaz made Olympic history
+Sacrifice, exile: How Filipina Hidilyn Diaz made Olympic history

 Diaz lifted 92kg in the snatch and 115kg in the clean and jerk three years ago to win the Asian Games, 7kg greater than her Olympic silver medal total.

-On Monday in Tokyo she shattered those marks, albeit at a weight division 2kg heavier, with a 97kg snatch and a flawless series of 119kg, 124kg and 127kg in her three clean and jerk attempts.
+On Monday (Jul 26) in Tokyo, she shattered those marks, albeit at a weight division 2kg heavier, with a 97kg snatch and a flawless series of 119kg, 124kg and 127kg in her three clean and jerk attempts.

-It is all the more remarkable because Diaz has been living in exile in Malaysia since February last year due to the Covid pandemic.
+It is all the more remarkable because Diaz has been living in exile in Malaysia since February last year due to the COVID-19 pandemic.

 Now she can't wait to go home.